tbnobed/RightsFlow/DOCKER_DEPLOYMENT.md

    Edit the `.env` file and update the following critical values:
    - `POSTGRES_PASSWORD`: Set a strong password for the database
    - `SESSION_SECRET`: Generate a random string (minimum 32 characters)
+   - `ADMIN_EMAIL`: Email for the default admin account
+   - `ADMIN_PASSWORD`: Password for the default admin account
    - Update `DATABASE_URL` with your chosen password

 4. **Build and start the services**